davidrhoden/davidrhoden-basic-netlify/timeline/dreams/i-dreamed-i-fell-a-hundred-feet-into-the-sea.md

 ---
 title: I dreamed I fell a hundred feet into the sea.
 date: 2021-08-17T20:24:52.526Z
-summary: I had to climb a hundred foot ladder, then stand on the top rung with my other foot on the rig to reach the part I was working on.
+excerpt: I had to climb a hundred foot ladder, then stand on the top rung with my other foot on the rig to reach the part I was working on.
 tags:
   - post